top of page

 From your studies in Human Geography and Spatial Planning, you know that the human world is very complex.
 Can GIS also help with social problems?

 Yes, because GIS often has a social side.
 For example, it can provide insight into places where people with a low income live.
-Or: show where many covid outbreaks have been prevented and where it is better to avoid a party.
+Or: show where covid ontbreaks are and where it is better to avoid a party.

 During my bachelor's thesis, I also tried to measure social variables.
 At that time, the nitrogen quota had just been abolished.
 The introduction of the PAS anticipated nitrogen reduction in the future, which in turn gave more freedom to build.
 As a result, many farmers expanded their barns.
 You can see those stables very strongly in the landscape, which many people find very annoying.
 So I looked at all the agricultural area, focused on Groningen and Limburg and looked at whether the number of buildings on that area had increased.
 In the past, you might have to go to all those areas by bike, but with GIS this is much easier: there is simply a dataset in which all the buildings are listed.